 On the eastern Andean slopes, Parque Nacional Los Glaciares comprises over 750,000 hectares, where slowly flowing ice gives birth to clear frigid rivers and vast lakes, interspersed with Magellanic forests, along the Chilean border west and north of El Calafate.
 A UNESCO World Heritage Site, it’s famous for the Glaciar Perito Moreno, which draws thousands of visitors as well as scientists absorbed in glaciology and climate studies.
 The northern sector draws those seeking to spend several days in vigorous exercise, for either trekking or the riskier technical climbing.

 Hugging the Chilean border, the elongated park stretches well over 100 kilometers from north to south.
-There are four significant access points, but only two of those get the great majority of visitors.
+There are four significant access points, but just two of those get the great majority of visitors.

 There is additional park access at Lago Roca, southwest of El Calafate, and at little-visited Helsingfors, to the northwest.
 Accessible by gravel road, the Lago Roca sector has campgrounds and some ranch accommodations, but few trails.
 To the northwest, on the south shore of Lago Viedma, reached from El Calafate by a roundabout combination of paved and gravel routes, the park’s Helsingfors sector has limited but scenic hiking and private accommodations at its namesake lodge.
 There is no public transportation.